— Officially: República de Honduras.

 — Structure: The president is elected directly by plurality.
 The legislature (Congreso Nacional) is elected in the departamentos by party-list proportional representation.

-— Head of government: Juan Orlando Hernández Alvarado, PN, president.
+— Head of government: Juan Orlando Hernández Alvarado, PN, president (since 2014).

 — Congressional parties: Partido Nacional; Libertad y Refundación (Libre); Partido Liberal; Partido Anticorrupción; Partido Innovación y Unidad; Partido Unificación Democrática; Partido Demócrata-Cristiano.